 In April 1999, Hans van der Sman traveled from Denmark to Italy, Texas just to take Monolithic’s five-day, hands-on Workshop.
 During his stay, he told us that he had “a long-standing interest in Monolithic Domes.”
 It stemmed from his attempts to get the approval of the Danish government to build domes in Denmark.

-Four times each year, we invite would-be Monolithic Dome builders to our headquarters here in Italy, Texas for a hands-on, five-day workshop.
+Two times each year, we invite would-be Monolithic Dome builders to our headquarters here in Italy, Texas for a hands-on, five-day workshop.
 Although participants start out in the classroom, they quickly go out in the field and actually build a dome.
 The goal is to train the next generation of dome builders who will keep this industry thriving for years to come.

 A graduate of Monolithic’s five-day workshop is involved in an ambitious project to build a 6,000-square-foot Monolithic Dome science complex in Oregon.
 Ashleigh Wolf attended one of the Monolithic Dome Institute’s workshops along with a small team from the Department of Science and Engineering for the Confederated Tribes of the Umatilla Indian Reservation.